textninja/textninja.github.io/posts/2022-01-03-custom-react-native-textinput.md

 stick with it, this time diving a little deeper into UI design by creating a custom text input.

-Today's custom text input is going to enforce formatting and add a few visual bells and whistles.
+This plan for this text input is to have it enforce formatting and add a few visual bells and whistles.
 I may try a few different types of custom inputs, but one, for example, could display a specially formatted dollar sign before any numbers that are entered.
-While I could certainly build such a thing in a web context, I understand there to be styling quirks in React Native inherent to the environment components run in, so this could be a real challenge.
+While I could certainly build such a thing in a web context, I understand there to be styling quirks in React Native which are inherent to the environment components run in, so this could be a real challenge.

 I should mention up front that I will make no attempt to build something that is cross platform.
 I expect the styling to get a little hacky, so the text input